Software Engineering: A Modern Approach

 operator, which is the standard method for object creation in languages like Java.Before using the Strategy pattern, we should ask ourselves: Is there a need to parameterize the algorithms used by this class?
 Do our clients require alternative algorithms?
 If so, using the Strategy pattern is justified.
 Otherwise, it’s better to implement the algorithm directly in the class.

-Although we are using only two design patterns as examples, similar questions apply to other patterns.
+Although we used only two design patterns as examples, similar questions apply to other patterns.

-However, many systems exhibit an overuse of design patterns, where
+However, many systems overuse design patterns, to the point where the

-the gains in terms of flexibility and extensibility become questionable.
+supposed gains in flexibility and extensibility become debatable.

 There’s even a term for this situation: patternitis,